 Ethics is about determining the right thing to do when our decisions and actions have the potential to impact others in a meaningful way.
 Determining the right thing isn’t always easy in the context of healthcare delivery in a diverse community.
 Ethical uncertainty is common, and sometimes ethical disagreements arise.

 The Ethics Service at Southlake assists stakeholders with decision making when ethical uncertainty or disagreement occurs.
-It is led by a qualified Health Care Ethicist, who has extensive training in ethical decision-making and facilitation, with assistance from an Ethics Associate.
+It is led by a qualified Health Care Ethicist, who has extensive training in ethical decision-making and facilitation.

 What kinds of situations can the Ethics Service help with?

 Any situation in which there is uncertainty or disagreement about the right thing to do.
 Some examples include: